programic/eslint-plugin/docs/rules/pinia-setup-newlines-between-groups.md

 The order of the groups is determined by the settings object.
 Please read the [settings docs](https://github.com/programic/eslint-plugin/blob/master/docs/settings.md).

+Note: only direct children of the store setup function root will be included by this rule.

 ## :gear: Options
 ```json
 {